Therapies and supports for autistic children: why does advice differ?

-- There might not be enough reliable evidence about an intervention to give you a clear message.
+- There might not be enough reliable evidence about a therapy or support to give you clear advice about it.

-- Advice, reliable and otherwise, comes from all kinds of sources – for example, doctors, researchers, other parents, naturopaths.
-These people might not agree with each other so their ideas about what you should do will differ.
+- Advice, reliable and otherwise, comes from all kinds of sources – for example, doctors, researchers, other parents, alternative practitioners and so on.
+These people might not agree with each other, or they might interpret the evidence differently, so their ideas about what you should do will differ.

-- Professionals might not be familiar with some interventions and prefer to keep using the ones they already know.
+- Professionals might not be familiar with some therapies and supports and prefer to keep using the ones they already know.

-Sometimes health professionals, therapists, service providers or institutions disagree on the effectiveness of therapies for autism spectrum disorder (ASD).
+Sometimes health professionals, therapists, service providers or institutions disagree on the effectiveness of therapies and supports for autistic children.

 This might be because they:

-- have different definitions of ‘effective’ or ‘successful’, based on the different approaches they take – for example, speech pathologists and psychologists might look for improvements in different areas
+- have different definitions of ‘effective’ or ‘successful’, based on their own therapeutic or professional backgrounds – for example, speech pathologists and psychologists might look for improvements in different areas

 - disagree on the theory behind a therapy, regardless of its track record